mcntsh/use-utility-classes/README.md

 ## Prefixes

-You can pass a `prefix` option if you'd like a prefix automatically appended to your utility classes:
+You can pass a `prefix` option if you'd like one appended to your classes:

 ```javascript
 import useUtilityClasses from 'use-utility-classes'